omarrmukhtarr/omarrmukhtarr/README.md

 ### 🎓 Education

-**Bachelor's in Computer Engineering** · Lebanese French University · 2022 – Present
+**Bachelor's in Computer Engineering** · Lebanese French University · 2022 – 2026
 **Diploma in IT** · Erbil Polytechnic University · 2018 – 2020

 ---